RichardErkhov/FastFaceSwap/README.md

 --codeformer-upscale: argument works with cli, the amount of upscale to apply to the frame using codeformer

+--select-face: change the face you want, not all faces.
+After the argument add the path to the image with face from the video.
+(Just open video in video player, screenshot the frame and save it to file.
+Put this filename after --select-face argument)

 --optimization: choose the mode of the model: fp32 (default), fp16 (smaller, might be faster), int8 (doesnt work properly on old gpus, I dont know about new once, please test.
 On old gpus it uses cpu)

+--fast-load: try to load as fast as possible, might break something sometimes

+--bbox-adjust: adjustments to do for the box around the face: x1,y1 coords of left top corner and x2,y2 are bottom right.
+Give in the form x1xy1xx2xy2 (default: 50x50x50x50).
+Just try to play to understand

+-vcam, --virtual-camera: allows to use OBS virtual camera as output source.
+Please install obs to make sure it works

 example:
 ``` python main.py -f test.jpg -t "C:/Users/user/Desktop/video.mp4" -o output/test.mp4 --threads 12 ```